“He bore the sin of many, and made intercession for the transgressors.” Isaiah 53:12 (NKJV)

 The significance of Yom Kippur

-Tonight marks the beginning of the holiest Jewish Holiday, Yom Kippur.
-In chapter 53 of Isaiah, the prophet speaks about how Yom Kippur would one day find its fulfilment in the Messiah.
+Tonight marks the beginning of the holiest Jewish Holiday, Yom Kippur – Atonement Day.
+It was on Yom Kippur when the High Priest, this one time a year, enter into the Holy of Holies to make atonement before the mercy seat – the Arc of the Covenant.
+Isaiah chapter 53 explains how Yom Kippur would one day find its fulfilment in the Messiah.

 Each year on Yom Kippur, the High Priest chose two goats, one to symbolically carry the sins of the people into the wilderness, the other to be sacrificed on the altar to pacify God’s wrath over sin.
 He then entered the Holy of Holies of the Tabernacle (later on the Temple in Jerusalem) and interceded before the Ark of the Covenant for his people for God to have mercy (read more in Leviticus 16).